 -Terminal tackle will be handled by the guide alone.
 There is no way to avoid guides handling this tackle during the course of the day, so the responsibility to maintain terminal tackle falls into the guide’s care exclusively.

 -Lunches will be prepared by a subcontractor and guides will never touch the interior contents of the sack lunch.
 Exterior of sacks will be wiped with a sanitizing cloth prior to entering guide’s lunch cooler/storage.
-Guides will have a separate cooler for lunches and will be required to sanitize hands and put on nitrile/latex gloves prior to serving customers their lunches.
+Guides will have a separate cooler for lunches and equipped with hand sanitizer

 Big Sky Anglers Fly Shop